 About the author

 Adam Scovell is a writer and filmmaker from Merseyside now based in London.
 His writing has featured in The Times, BFI, Sight & Sound, Little White Lies and The Quietus.
 He runs the website, Celluloid Wicker Man, and his film work has been screened at a variety of festivals and events.
 In 2015, he worked with Robert Macfarlane on an adaptation of his Sunday Times best-seller, Holloway, and has worked on films alongside Stanley Donwood, Iain Sinclair and BAFTA-nominated director, Paul Wright.
-His first book, Folk Horror: Hours Dreadful and Things Strange, was published by Auteur in 2017 and he is currently in the final stages of completing his PhD at Goldsmiths University.
+His first book, Folk Horror: Hours Dreadful and Things Strange, was published by Auteur in 2017 and he has recently completed his PhD at Goldsmiths University.

 Praise for Adam Scovell